chromium/chromium/docs/android_emulator.md

  * `--wipe-data`

-    Since the prebuilt playstore images use adbkey from the GCE bots that created them, they may appear to be "unauthorized" when used locally.
-Pass this flag to reset the user data image locally to fix it after installing a prebuilt
-    image:
+    Reset the /data partition to the factory defaults.
+This removes all user settings from the AVD.

     ```
       $ tools/android/avd/avd.py start \
-          --avd-config tools/android/avd/proto/generic_playstore_android28.textpb \
+          --avd-config tools/android/avd/proto/generic_android28.textpb \
           --wipe-data
     ```